infantiablue/techika/src/blog/posts/2021-01-16-build-hackernews-reader-vuejs-tailwind-p2.md

 },
 ```

-The the application will loaded the last topic, browsed by user or the selected theme for the next session.
+The application will load the last topic, browsed by the user or the selected theme for the next session.
 The completed working code is pushed on the [Github repo](https://github.com/infantiablue/vhnews) and the live demo of [the HackerNews reader with Dark mode enabled](https://hnews.techika.com/) is still updated to the latest version.

 ## Conclusion

-In summary, in this tutorial, we've learnt more basic implementations from Vue 3 framework, dark mode support from Tailwind CSS and usage of `localStorage` from Javascript.
-In the upcoming tutorials, we will go through more advanced concepts of Vue 3 such as plugins, mixin  & composition API ...
-Any feedback would be much appreciated.
+In summary, we've learned more basic implementations from the Vue 3 framework, dark mode support from Tailwind CSS, and usage of `localStorage` from Javascript.
+In the upcoming tutorials, we will go through more advanced concepts of Vue 3 such as plugins, mixin & composition API … Any feedback would be much appreciated.